Hexagon/cron-comparison/README.md

 # cron-comparison

-Test/benchmark of all javascript cron implementations
+Tests and benchmark of all javascript cron implementations

 ## Running

-Run tets and show output in console
+Run tests and show output in console

 `npm run test`